meshcloud/meshcloud-docs/docs/meshstack.gcp.landing-zones.md

 ## meshRole to Platform Role Mapping

 The meshProject roles must be mapped to GCP specific roles.
-Your are able to control this mapping with a Landing Zone setting.
+You are able to control this mapping with a Landing Zone setting.
 You can specifiy these mappings by adding role mappings and supplying a GCP Role.
 You can both use custom roles which look like `organizations/123123123123/roles/meshstack.project_developer` or predifined GCP roles like `roles/editor`.

 You can specify multiple GCP roles for each meshRole.
 All defined GCP roles are added to the user group of the assigned users.